voyzark/regrowth-docker/README.md

 Note: By providing the environment argument ACCEPT_EULA=true you are agreeing to the minecraft EULA: https://www.minecraft.net/en-us/eula

-There is also a "vanilla" image with the unaltered  that can be run using the tag ghcr.io/voyzark/regrowth:latest e.g.
+There is also a "vanilla" image with the unaltered modlist, that can be run using the tag ghcr.io/voyzark/regrowth:latest e.g.
 ```bash
 docker run \
  -e ACCEPT_EULA=true \